-Ultrasound (diagnostic sonography) is a safe, non-invasive and usually pain-free medical imaging technique that uses sound waves to visualize internal body structures including tendons, muscles, joints, vessels and internal organs.
-Since ultrasound images are captured in real time, in addition to structure, they show movement as well as blood flowing through blood vessels.
+Ultrasound (Diagnostic Sonography) is a safe, non-invasive and usually pain-free medical imaging technique that uses sound waves to visualize various body structures including tendons, muscles, joints, vessels and internal organs.
+Ultrasound images are captured in real time, allowing the evaluation of organ structures while in motion.
+For example, the movement of the fetal heart as it beats, blood traveling through blood vessels, and even a stream of urine entering the bladder.
 Ionizing radiation is not used in ultrasound, which makes it a safe alternative for imaging pregnant women.

 Keepsake Pregnancy Pictures

 3D/4D imaging is frequently used to image the fetus during obstetrical sonography and we understand how important these first baby pictures are to parents.
 Depending on the stage in pregnancy and the cooperation of the baby to “pose” or turn for the sonographer, these images can provide stunning portraits.

 RIA is pleased to provide these pictures as part of diagnostic ultrasound ordered by a physician, but in keeping with professional standards cannot provide “keepsake” imaging without an order.
 Although there is no evidence ultrasound could be harmful to the fetus, the US FDA views “keepsake fetal videos” to be an unapproved use of a medical device.

 Ultrasound imaging of the breast is used to visualize the internal structures of the breast.
 It is an effective tool for differentiating solid from cystic tissue, to assess breast implants, or to image palpable lumps.

 Sometimes Doppler is utilized to evaluate blood flow or lack of flow in a breast mass, which can provide additional information for evaluating the cause of the mass.